Calibrating image size

 file that looks like this:

-If you have linear scanners (galvo/galvo) then you will have two extra fields: the sample rate and pixel bin factor.
-Your settings will therefore look like:
+If you have linear scanners (galvo/galvo) then you will have two extra fields: the sample rate (sampRate

 To populate the file, do the following:

-Enter the image size, scan angle multipliers, and number of microns per pixel into the
+Enter the image size and the nominal number of microns per pixel this corresponds to in a settings section.

 hSI.objectiveResolution